zachpino/generative-design-workshop-s20/week04/README.md

 ##### Listening and Watching II (1 hour)

-Moving laterally a bit, but relating to our dive into generative music last week, let us investigate works in *generative literature* and *poetry*.

-First, visit [curated.ai](http://curatedai.com) and read through some of the poems hosted there.
+Moving laterally a bit, but relating to our dive into generative music last week, let us investigate works in *generative literature* and *poetry*. **First**, visit [curated.ai](http://curatedai.com) and read through some of the poems hosted there.
 Please do not visit the "about" page until later.

 Then, read through this recent New Yorker article on generative literature: [What Happens When Machines Learn To Write Poetry](https://www.newyorker.com/culture/annals-of-inquiry/the-mechanical-muse).
 Following that, read this short introduction to *curated.ai* at Popular Science [Artificial Intelligences Are Writing Poetry For A New Online Literary Magazine](https://www.popsci.com/ai-poetry-literary-magazine/).